Sharon Jones & the Dap-Kings: 1996–2000: The early years with Desco Records

 In the mid-1990s, artist Phillip Lehman and musician Gabriel Roth (also known as Bosco Mann) founded a band called the Soul Providers, and began recording an album of James Brown-inspired instrumentals and vocal collaborations with deep funk recording artist Lee Fields.
 After hearing Sharon Jones, a corrections officer turned singer, record backing vocals for a Fields track, Lehman and Roth recorded a solo track of Jones singing "Switchblade", a song which had been intended for a man's voice.
 This track along with another Jones solo, "The Landlord", were included on the Soul Providers debut album, Soul Tequila, released in about 1996 on the now-defunct French label Pure Records.

-Lehman and Roth then started a new label in Brooklyn, New York called Desco Records, with a studio and distribution office in the basement of the Desco vacuum cleaner store on West 41st Street.
+Lehman and Roth then started a new label in New York called Desco Records, first on the lower East Side above an umbrella store and later with a studio and distribution office in the basement of an apartment building located at 440 West 41st Street in Manhattan.
 They reissued Soul Tequila as a vinyl-only LP and renamed Gimme the Paw, and included only one of the Jones collaborations, "Switchblade".

-Desco showcased its artists with revue-style shows and released their music on vinyl 45-rpm records.
+Desco showcased its artists- The Soul Providers and Sugarman Three with shows which were revues and released their music on vinyl 45-rpm records.
 Jones, backed by the Soul Providers (who had become the Desco house band), released three 45s for the label.
 Recording dates were deliberately omitted from the labels and the records were often marketed as being released in the 1970s.
 Two other Soul Providers albums were released, an instrumental soundtrack to a Sam Lung kung-fu film, The Revenge of Mr Mopoji, credited to Mike Jackson and the Soul Providers, and a solo album by Lee Fields, Let's Get a Groove On, for which the Soul Providers provided the backing.
+Desco recorded, "Funky Sitar Man" by Ravi Harris and the Prophets, released on BBE Record.